nus-cs2103-AY2021S2/ip/docs/README.md

 `bye`

 Expected outcome:
-   Application will end and exit
+   Application will display goodbye message and exit